 Winter in Denmark runs from December to February with winter temperature in Denmark almost hovering around freezing degrees and the chilly winds making it even colder.
 The daylight hours are quite shorter in winter with the sun rising around 9 AM and setting as early as 4 PM.
 But if you visit Denmark during the winter months you can definitely experience the joy of a Scandinavian Christmas.
 All the merriment and the festive mood will sweep you right off your feet and the mulled wine is there to keep you warm.
 Also, while packing for your trip to Denmark, winter clothing is definitely a must-have.
 Be sure to pack plenty of layered, winter clothing when you visit Denmark in winter.

 Here is a list of the best places to visit in Denmark during winter for a perfect wintery escape.
+All of these places have some of the most magical experieces waiting to get unfold.
+Do not forget to carry your cameras along.
 Take a look!

-Located in the city center, Copenhagen’s Christmas markets are definitely worth exploring.
-The cozy marketplaces are famous for pedestrian shopping.
+Located in the city center, Copenhagen’s Christmas markets are definitely worth exploring and one of the best places to spend Christmas in Europe.
+With snowfall in Denmark, the cozy marketplaces are famous for pedestrian shopping.
 The beautiful wooden stalls are decorated with lights and decorations and you can shop for artisanal crafts and handmade gifts for your friends and close ones.

 Native specialties include glogg, a special kind of mulled wine that is garnished with almonds and raisins and if you have a sweet tooth, you can shop for aebleskiver, little pancakes served topped with fresh jam and powdered sugar.